Skip to main content

 1. Load files based on modification date.
 Only load files that have been updated since the last time dlt processed them. dlt checks the files' metadata (like the modification date) and skips those that haven't changed.

 2. Load new records based on a specific column.
 You can load only the new or updated records by looking at a specific column, like updated_at.
-Unlike the first method, this approach would read all files every time and then filter the records which was updated.
+Unlike the first method, this approach would read all files every time and then filter the records which were updated.

 Load files based on modification date